Must Have Items for your Second Baby

-As I near the 5 week countdown for baby #2 , I thought I’d share my new baby checklist of new baby items.
+As I near the 5 week countdown for by second baby , I thought I’d share all my must have items that are on my new baby checklist.
 Luckily, we have some great products for Alexa ready to be reused.
 You can read our popular ultimate registry guide here!
 However, there are some fabulous new products on the market as we figure out our new baby checklist for baby #2!

 It probably won’t come as a shock that we are big fans of anything that will help improve sleep for baby and ease during our days.
 Additionally, we love products that transition with the baby.
 Without further ado, here’s our new baby checklist for baby #2.
 Mamas with more than one kid, we’d love to hear your suggestions as well!